lancekrogers/clipsync/SANDBOX.md

 # ClipSync Development Sandboxing Guide

+⚠️ **EXPERIMENTAL - UNDER ACTIVE DEVELOPMENT** ⚠️

 This guide provides multiple layers of sandboxing to prevent the clipboard sync tool from interfering with your system during development.
+These sandboxing methods are experimental and may need adjustments for your specific environment.

 ## Quick Start